-- 6.4.1 Prior to construction, monitoring of groundwater levels in areas of peat and those identified for re-use, shall be undertaken monthly, ideally for a twelve-month period; in order to understand the expected annual cycle of fluctuation in groundwater levels in the context of the planned construction activities and proposed peat re-use. - 6.4.2 The groundwater monitoring shall continue during the construction period, when frequent and repeat visual inspections of adjacent peat and habitat restoration and creation areas by a team of suitably qualified geotechnical engineers and Ecological/ Environmental Clerk of Works (ECoW) shall also be undertaken to monitor for signs of settlement, instability or other impact, to oversee all peat management, placement and re-use activities and to conduct repeat vegetation/ NVC surveys as necessary in accordance with the OHMP in Appendix 12.11 (Volume 2).
+- 6.4.1 Prior to construction, monitoring of groundwater levels in selected areas of peat shall be undertaken monthly, ideally for a twelve-month period; in order to understand the expected annual cycle of fluctuation in groundwater levels in the context of the planned construction activities and potentially inform proposed peat re-use options and activities. - 6.4.2 The groundwater monitoring shall continue during the construction period, when frequent and repeat visual inspections of peat areas adjacent to the Proposed Scheme and areas where peat is re-used by a team of suitably qualified geotechnical engineers and Ecological/ Environmental Clerk of Works (ECOW) shall also be undertaken to monitor for signs of settlement, instability or other impact, to oversee all peat management, placement and re-use activities and to conduct repeat vegetation/NVC surveys in accordance with the OHMP in Appendix 12.13 (Volume 2).

-6.4.3 Table 5 identifies typical monitoring requirements for particular elements of the Proposed Scheme (SNH/ FCS, 2010) during and following construction, and Table 6 presents example threshold 'stop conditions' under which construction may require to be stopped.
+6.4.3 Table 5 identifies typical monitoring requirements for particular elements of the Proposed Scheme (SNH/FCS, 2010) during and following construction, and Table 6 presents example threshold conditions under which construction may require to be stopped.